jduffy15/OLD-Markdown-Resume/README.md

 **Leslie Collinson**

 >Nanny - September 2013 to Present.
 Daily care for 3 children under the age of 3.
+I've had more challenging moments in this position than any other.
+I am constantly being pushed to be better, more creative, more patient and stronger by these kids.
+There has never been anything more rewarding than all of us overcoming a challenge together.

 <h3>Education</h3>

 **Gig Harbor High School, 2009, Honors.**
 >Concurrently running with Tacoma Community College AA program.